danielperna84/pyhomematic/README.rst

 - HM-CC-RT-DN (Thermostat)
 - HM-CC-RT-DN-BoM (Thermostat)
 - ZEL STG RM FEP 230V (Rollershutter, by Roto Tronic)
 - HM-LC-Bl1-FM * (Rollershutter, looks exactly like ZEL STG RM FEP 230V, so maybe they're compatible.
-Add it to pyhomematic.DEVICETYPES to test it)
+Add it to _devices.DEVICETYPES to test it)

 More devices might be supported in the future.